 The Company is party to a Commercial Letter with DHL International GmbH ("DHL International"), dated March 27, 2017 and amended on December 7, 2020, pursuant to which the Company has undertaken to use DHL International exclusively for the provision of express shipping services to our customers, subject to certain exclusions described therein, and DHL International has undertaken certain commitments relating to the prices under which its services are offered to the Company.
 The current term of the Commercial Letter ends on March 27, 2022 and shall renew automatically thereafter until terminated by either the Company or DHL International upon twelve (12) months' notice.
 In addition, the Company is party to a services agreement with DHL International (UK) Limited ("DHL UK"), dated May 21, 2019, under which DHL UK provides the Company with express shipping services relating to the purchase and sale of the Company's customers' products.
 The service agreement continues until terminated by either the Company or DHL UK in accordance with its terms.
 The consideration paid by the Company to DHL UK pursuant to the service agreement is contingent upon the extent of the shipping services provided.
-The Company entered similar arrangements with other DHL affiliated entities in the Netherlands, France and Spain.
-In connection with these arrangements, the Company recorded expenses included in Cost of revenue in the total amount of \$16,800, \$26,106 and \$53,861 to DHL affiliated entities in the years ended December 31, 2018, 2019 and 2020, respectively.
-As of December 31, 2019 and 2020, the balances of accounts payable and accrued expenses in regards to DHL and its affiliated entities were \$6,679 and \$17,178, respectively (including duties charged by DHL).
+The Company entered similar arrangements with other DHL affiliated entities in the Netherlands, the United States, France and Spain.
+In connection with these arrangements, the Company recorded expenses included in Cost of revenue in the total amount of \$16,800 and \$26,106 to DHL affiliated entities in the years ended December 31, 2018 and 2019, respectively.
+As of December 31, 2018 and 2019, the balances of accounts payable and accrued expenses in regards to DHL and its affiliated entities were \$2,965 and \$6,679, respectively.